yuan-116/Lucayuan.io/README.md

 # Project Portfolio

-Organized collection of data projects in business intelligence, analytics, data warehouse, database management, and machine learning.
-Each project includes code, documentation, and actionable insights.
-Please check the link attached to every project.
+Structured portfolio of projects in business intelligence, data warehousing, data analytics, and machine learning.
+Each entry includes code, documentation, and actionable insights.
+Please take a look at the links for full project details.

 ---